hyperspy/hyperspy/doc/user_guide/mva.rst

 * :py:meth:`~.signal.Signal.plot_bss_factors`
 * :py:meth:`~.signal.Signal.plot_bss_loadings`

-In the case of decomposition plots, you should include as a parameter the number of factors or loadings you wish to visualise (since the default is 0).
+In the case of decomposition plots, you should include as a parameter the number of factors or loadings you wish to visualise, since the default is all.
 For BSS the default is the number you included when running the :py:meth:`~.learn.mva.MVA.blind_source_separation` method.

 Saving and loading results
 ==========================